 How do I back up and restore VPN configurations on EdgeRouter?

 Back up the entire EdgeRouter configuration before changes, then export VPN-related settings as part of the backup.
 When restoring, reapply VPN settings, re-upload certificates/keys, and test connectivity immediately after restoration.
+Edge secure network vpn cost: pricing insights, plans, and value for 2026

 Can I run both OpenVPN and IPsec on the same EdgeRouter?

 Yes, you can run both, though it adds management complexity.
 Ensure the VPN services listen on different ports and that firewall rules preserve proper isolation and routing for each tunnel type.
-Difference vpn proxy

 What about remote management access while the VPN is active?